CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 Then anyone involved may start pounding on this really nice working topic, and first we’d need to sort out the R4- Roles & Relationships, Rights & Responsibilities, for each party involved: where on the R4 mapping does an AI-AAS sit, that is also a “Legal Agent” etc.

-This isn’t as weird and “fringe” legal analysis as it sounds.
-Or maybe it is, and we (Chris) could be totally wrong, but methink it’s a no-brainer that at least some purposedly engineered AI-AASs may eventually be given some trait of “Legal Agent”, then we can see how our current legal & ethical frameworks pan out across existing jurisdictions.
-Or, alternatively, such purposedly engineered AI-AASs would have to be in some way re-attached to an AALE, and that AALE itself would be tackled either in the context of an existing Earth-based jurisdiction, or in any new legal localization, construct, and patterns remaining to be invented (think Space-based paradigms, more on this in later editions).
+_This isn’t as weird and “fringe” legal analysis as it sounds._ Or maybe it is, and we (Chris) could be totally wrong, but methink it’s a no-brainer that at least some purposedly engineered AI-AASs may eventually be given some trait of “Legal Agent”, then we can see how our current legal & ethical frameworks pan out across existing jurisdictions.
+Or, alternatively, such purposedly engineered AI-AASs would have to be in some way re-attached to an AALE, and that AALE, which itself would have to be engineered accordingly, would be tackled either in the context of an existing Earth-based jurisdiction, or in any new legal localization, construct, and patterns remaining to be invented (think Space-based paradigms, more on this in later editions).

 _**And, to put it in a nutshell with a formula by our AALE colleague Steve who pretty much encapsulates the whole thing:**_

-**... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours that make them fit for the new legal systems. _Not every AI-AAS can be a Legal Agent; it will have to be designed for that purpose._
+**... but this is really as much about _designing legal systems_ that make space for (AI-)AASs as much as it is about _designing (AI-)AASs_ so that they acquire attributes, features and behaviours that make them fit for the new legal systems. _Not every AI-AAS can be a Legal Agent; it will have to be designed for that purpose._**

 An interesting sub-plot could be whether and how could and should such AI-AAS-Legal-Agents be then permitted and regulated to practice NPI’s Law & ethical regulatory mechanisms among themselves …